-Time threshold $\mathcal{T}_t$ and token threshold $\mathcal{T}_m$ representing a slice's maximum time cost and token number, respectively, are also derived and will be used in the following packing process.

-Afterward, a Best-Fit-Decreasing (BFD) algorithm is utilized to pack short sequences with each other or with a tail slice (Lines 3-14).
-Slightly different from approaches that solely focus on the balance of time cost, our method further takes the balance of chunk length into consideration to avoid memory fragmentation.
-Specifically, we prioritize packing the longest short sequence \textit{short_seq} with the bucket $b$ with minimum $\frac{b.time}{b.token}$ (Line 9), where the metric indicates the proportion of long sequences in the bucket.
-Perturbation on $\mathcal{T}_t$ is performed to co-optimize the balance of time cost and length (Line 14).
-As shown in Tab.~\ref{tab:perf_pack}, our approach achieves a lower variance of chunk length and the same level of balance of time cost.
+Then, long sequences are sharded by the mesh into multiple workload-balanced slices and a \textit{tail slice} with less overhead (Line 2).
+For instance, with a mesh \{8K,4K,2K\}, sequences with more than 12K tokens will be split into an 8K and 4K slice, followed by a variable-length remainder.